 22-42-5.2.
-Possession of certain amount of marijuana concentrate not a criminal offense under certain circumstances.
+Possession of marijuana concentrate not a criminal offense under certain circumstances.

 For any person twenty-one years of age or older, it is not a violation of § 22-42-5 to possess eight grams of marijuana concentrate or less.